zz-james/pi-top-frontend-test-react/README.md

+# Notes:

+- added airbnb linting rules to keep code standard high, in production would prefer to use prettier <https://prettier.io/>

 # [pi-top](https://pi-top.com) - Frontend technical test

 This test is a part of our hiring process at pi-top for frontend positions.
 It should take you between 3 and 6 hours depending on your experience.